 1 FINEPLACER® core offers co-ordinated top and bottom heating but does not support IPM

 Due to the modular design approach, FINEPLACER® bonding systems can be configured for virtually any application challenge.

 The main distinguishing features between the machines are the

 - placement accuracy

-Browse our product range or get in contact with your sales contact to figure out the best equipment solution for your requirements.
+Browse our product range or get in contact with your sales contact to figure out the best equipment solution for your specific application requirements.